Main Menu

 Segment-Level Sensitivity and Confidence Intervals

-Aggregate elasticity can hide important differences.
-Estimate elasticities at the segment level and include confidence intervals.
-For example, E = −0.8 ± 0.3 supports a price increase, while E = −0.8 ± 1.5 indicates insufficient data to draw conclusions.
+Aggregate elasticity hides actionable variation.
+Estimate segment-level elasticities and include confidence intervals.
+For example, a segment with E = −0.8 ± 0.3 supports a confident price increase, while E = −0.8 ± 1.5 indicates that your data cannot distinguish inelastic from elastic behavior.

 Price-Response Curve and Revenue/Margin Maximizing Price